Copycat (1995 film): Plot

+Unfortunately the police are unable to intercept the killer, as (in an unrelated incident at the police station) a suspect is able to access a gun and takes Ruben hostage.
+The suspect attempts to leave but is shot by M.J. in the right shoulder, only to get back up, shooting and killing Ruben using his left hand.
+M.J. is left feeling guilty for not fully neutralising the man.
+She opts to remain working and to continue searching for the serial killer alone.

+After another murder Helen realizes that the copycat killer has been following the list of serial killers in the same order that she presented them in her university lecture the night she was attacked.
+They realise he will emulate Jeffrey Dahmer next, but do not know where and when he will strike next.

-After Andy is killed in a manner reminiscent of Jeffrey Dahmer, M.J. deduces that the killer is a man named Peter Foley, who has been corresponding with Cullum.
+After Andy is picked up by the killer in a club and killed in a manner reminiscent of Dahmer, a witness from the club identifies the killer as a man named Peter Foley, who was known to the police as he had been corresponding with Cullum.
 After a failed attempt to capture him at his house, M.J. reaches Helen's residence.
 M.J. discovers Peter has kidnapped Helen and left a video asking M.J. to guess where he has taken Helen.
 M.J. returns to where Cullum previously attempted to kill her – the lecture hall restroom.
 Upon arriving, M.J. finds Helen bound, hanged, and gagged in the same manner Cullum previously did.
+Foley shoots M.J. in the chest, unaware she is protected by a bulletproof vest, and knocking her unconscious.

-Foley ambushes M.J., rendering her unconscious.
-As Foley prepares to kill M.J., Helen desperately attempts to save her by sabotaging Foley's carefully replicated crime scene the only way she can: by attempting to hang herself.
-Foley panics and cuts Helen down, which allows her to escape to the building's roof.
-Her agoraphobia overtakes her, and Helen finds herself cornered.
-Accepting her fate, she turns to face Foley.
-However, just as he is about to kill her, M.J. shoots him in the Brachial nerve, giving him one last chance to surrender.
-When he pulls his gun back on her, however, she shoots until killing him with a headshot.
+As Foley prepares to kill M.J., Helen attempts to sabotage Foley's replicated crime scene by hanging herself.
+Foley panics and cuts Helen down, and the two struggle.
+Helen is able to escape to the building's roof as Foley corners her.
+However, just as Foley is about to kill Helen, M.J. appears and shoots him in the arm, giving Foley one last chance to surrender.
+When he pulls his gun on her, M.J. shoots him repeatedly, finally in the head and killing him.
 Some time later, Cullum writes to another serial killer, instructing him on how to kill Helen, and revealing that he had been aiding Foley all along.
-Cullum wishes, "happy hunting, partner" to his new proxy in the mission to kill Helen.